jdevfullstack-projects/converter-app/README.md

 <mongAlvarez@gmail.com>

-You can also create a pull request to start the discussion or queries.
+You can also create a pull request to start the discussion or query/ies.

 ## Compiling